vsrinivas/fuchsia/docs/development/workflows/fx.md

 to unix shell environments have been ported and are available, such as `ps`, `ls`, `cat`, `curl`, `vim`, `fortune` and so on.

-## <a name="misc"></a> Performing other common tasks
+## Performing other common tasks

 ### Getting logs

-`fx syslog` captures all logs from both the kernel, drivers and other userspace programs. `fx syslog` depends upon a working high level network stack and SSH.
+`fx syslog` captures all logs from low-level and high-level programs, including the kernel, drivers and other userspace programs. `fx syslog` depends upon a working high level network stack and SSH.
 As such, `fx syslog` does not work with Zedboot or "bringup" product configurations.
 If a device is in a state where `fx syslog` ceases to function, it is often useful to switch to `fx log` to capture more information about probable causes.

-`fx log` captures only the kernel log stream.
-The kernel log stream includes logs from the Zircon kernel itself, as well as a subset of userspace software (most notably drivers and low level core software). `fx log` depends on a lightweight network stack called `netsvc` that has a tendency to remain available even after problems in higher level software.
-The netsvc suite is also always available in "bringup" product configurations, as such, `fx log` is most useful when working on low level software, such as the Zircon kernel, or drivers.
+`fx log` captures only a low-level log stream called "klog".
+The klog stream includes logs from the Zircon kernel itself, as well as a subset of userspace software (most notably drivers and low-level core software). `fx log` depends on a lightweight network stack called `netsvc` that has a tendency to remain available even after problems in higher-level software.
+The netsvc suite is also always available in "bringup" product configurations, as such, `fx log` is most useful when working on low-level software, such as the Zircon kernel, or drivers.

 ### Copying files